-Thank you for your interest in our digital tandem programme MOTIVATE!.
+Thank you for your interest in our digital Tandem+ program MOTIVATE!.
 On this page you will find many answers to questions that we regularly receive.
 If this does not cover your question, please do not hesitate to contact us.

-MOTVATE! is an extracurricular programme in which students from Germany, Norway, Switzerland and Australia work together in tandems over an academic year (approx. 10 months) and get the chance to explore exciting topics related to school, work, education and diversity in a comparative perspective.
+MOTVATE! is a program in which students from Germany, Norway, Switzerland, Turkey, South Africa and Austria work together over one academic year (October-June) and get the chance to explore exciting topics related to school systems, profession and society in a comparative perspective.

 MOTIVATE! stands for “Mobile and online tandems for international vocational teacher education” and is based at the Institute of Educational Science at the Technical University of Berlin (TU Berlin).
 As a subproject of MOVE IT! it contributes to the internationalisation of teacher education training at the TU Berlin and cooperates with partner universities abroad that also train teachers and aim to make their teacher education trainings more international.

-The term “tandem” comes from foreign language didactics.
-A tandem is a team of two to three people.
-After your application, we put together permanent tandems – based on e.g. your interests and your field of study.
-The tandems then work together for two semesters.
-This offers you the opportunity to get to know each other well, develop a joint working mode and establish close contact abroad.
+A Tandem+ is a team of two to three people.
+After your application, we put together permanent tandems – based on your interests and your field of study.
+The tandems then work together from October till June.
+This offers you the opportunity to get to know each other on a personal level, develop a joint working mode and establish close contact abroad.

-MOTIVATE! is a subproject of MOVE IT! at the chair of General and Historical Educational Science at the TU Berlin under the lead of Prof. Dr. Susann Fegter, director of the School of Education SETUB and owner of the chair of General and Historical Educational Science.
-The central contact person for MOTIVATE! is Miriam Kost.
+MOTIVATE! is a subproject of MOVE IT! at the chair of General and Historical Educational Science at the TU Berlin under the lead of Prof. Dr. Susann Fegter, vice director of the School of Education SETUB and owner of the chair of General and Historical Educational Science.
+The central contact person for MOTIVATE! is Sinah Nischwitz.

 MOTIVATE! is part of the project MOVE IT! and as such funded by the German Academic Exchange Service (Deutscher Akademischer Austauschdienst, DAAD).
-Specifically, is part of the DAAD programme Lehramt.International funded by the German Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF).
+Specifically, it is part of the DAAD programme Lehramt.International funded by the German Federal Ministry of Research, Technology and Space (Bundesministerium für Forschung, Technologie und Raumfahrt (BMFTR)).

-The TU Berlin is currently cooperating with NTNU in Norway, PH FHNW in Switzerland and UTS in Australia.
-In the future, a further cooperation will be established with a university in South Africa.
+The TU Berlin is currently cooperating with NTNU in Norway, PH FHNW in Switzerland, Akdeniz University in Turkey and PH Tirol in Austria.
+A further cooperation is currently being established with Nelson Mandela University in South Africa.
 You can find more information on our partner universities here.

 The project addresses students from teacher education programmes at TU Berlin in Germany and our partner universities.
 Participation is possible at any point in the course of study.
 In the future, we plan to involve further partner universities and status groups.